weaviate/weaviate-io/docs/weaviate/guides/how-to-import-data.md

 # Prerequisites

  1. **Connect to a Weaviate instance.**\\
- If you haven't set up a Weaviate instance yet, check the [Getting started guide](/docs/weaviate/getting-started/installation.md).
+ If you haven't set up a Weaviate instance yet, check the [quickstart tutorial](/docs/weaviate/getting-started/installation.md).
 In this guide we assume your instance is running at `http://localhost:8080` with the `text2vec-contextionary` as vectorization module.
  2. **Upload a schema**. \\
  Learn how to create and upload a schema [here](./how-to-create-a-schema.md).
 In this guide we assume to have a similar schema uploaded with the classes `Publication`, `Article` and `Author`.